Is there a relationship between AGN and star formation in IR-bright AGNs?: Introduction

-At first glance, these inconsistent, sometimes contradictory results are confusing.
-Nevertheless, the apparent contradictions may arise from the different selection criteria for the various samples and different methods of analysis.
-Factors that could mask a real correlation between AGN and SF properties include: the AGN evolutionary stages, be it before, during, or after any merging process; the shorter variability timescales of AGNs as compared to SFR, and the different Eddington ratio (ER) distributions \citep{hickox14, volonteri15b, stanley15}.
-For example, a flat or non-correlation became significant and positive when average instead of instantaneous \lx\ is used \citep{azadi15}, while the inclusion of upper limits seems to flatten the observed trend \citep[e.g.][]{stanley15}.
-But not all IR-bright galaxies are AGNs, e.g. only 10-30\% of the (ultra-) luminous IR galaxies---(U)LIRGs---are AGNs according to simulations and observations \citep[e.g.][] {fu10, hopkins12}, and vice versa, not all AGNs are IR-bright.

-The different observed correlations may also arise from the different ways of projecting the sample.
+Simulations show that a `real' AGN-SF correlation may be masked by the large scatter, possibly affected by various factors: the AGN evolutionary stage of the sample included (e.g. for major mergers, the relation may differ before/during/after merging), the variability timescales of AGNs and SFR; and the Eddington ratio (ER) distributions in the samples \citep[e.g.][]{hickox14, volonteri15b, stanley15}.
+For example, a flat or non-correlation becomes significant and positive when average instead of instantaneous \lx\ is used \citep{azadi15}; while the inclusion of upper limits or stacking may flatten the observed trend \citep[e.g.][]{stanley15}.
+It is important to bear in mind that not all IR-bright galaxies are AGNs, e.g. only 10-30\% of the (ultra-) luminous IR galaxies---(U)LIRGs---are AGNs \citep[e.g.][] {fu10, hopkins12}, and vice versa, not all AGNs are IR-bright.
+Moreover, the different ways of projecting the correlations may also affect the outcome.
 Data points are often binned to overcome poor statistics in assessing the trends, but this binning can introduce its own biases in the results.
-For example, ${\rm L_X}$ and SFR are not as strongly correlated when binned by AGN luminosity or BHAR than when binned by SFR---a result that can be explained by the shorter timescales of AGN variability \citep[e.g.][]{hickox14, chen15,volonteri15a}.
-On the other hand, the way of measuring SFRs could also introduce systematics.
-Earlier studies depended on monochromatic luminosities, usually single-band $Herschel$ PACS or SPIRE photometry, to estimate the SFR, whereas more evidence has shown that the AGN emission extends to rest-frame $\lambda > $40-50\micron\ and significantly alters the intrinsic far-IR SED \citep[e.g.][]{dai12,podigachoski15}.
-It is necessary to carry out careful SED-based AGN/SF decomposition to achieve a reliable SFR estimate.
+For example, ${\rm L_X}$ and SFR are not as strongly correlated when binned by AGN luminosity or BHAR as when binned by SFR---a result that can be explained by the shorter timescales of AGN variability \citep[e.g.][]{gabornbournaud13, hickox14, chen15,volonteri15a}.
+Besides, as mentioned earlier, the way of measuring SFRs could also introduce systematics.